shibinjohn88/NYU-Project-Game/README.md

 -> Score board, game board, game controls

-start
+Game Working Model
--> when start button is clicked cards should be added to the game board
+-> when play button is clicked cards should be added to the game board -> cards flip when clicked
+-> only two cards can be flipped at a time
+-> add the two cards to an array
+-> compare the cards in the array for a match
+-> if the cards match keep the cards flipped and disable the click -> if cards didn't match flip back the cards to original position -> need a counter to track number of flips and if exceeds allowed flips game over player lost the game.
+-> need a counter for time
+-> check all cards are flipped to win the game